Massage Therapist Liability Insurance

 How much does Massage Magazine massage therapy liability insurance cost?

-For 1-year of professional coverage, our policy is just $159 and includes more than $500 in exclusive discounts, a free website, and many more benefits.
-Professionals have the option to save almost $40 by purchasing a 2-year term at the reduced rate of $279.95.
-Insurance plans for students in massage school are available for only $25 for a full-year of coverage.
-We also offer a benefits-only option that grants access to all of our great member benefits except for continuing education for $39 per year.
+For 1-year of professional coverage, our policy is just $169 and includes more than $1800 in exclusive discounts, a free website, and many more benefits.
+Professionals have the option to save almost $50 by purchasing a 2-year term at the reduced rate of $289.
+We also have a part-time rate for massage therapists who work less than 10 hours (hands-on) her week.
+Insurance plans for students in massage school are available for only $40 for a full-year of coverage.
+We offer the cheapest massage insurance policy for students along with a benefits-only option that grants access to all of our great member benefits except for continuing education for $49 per year.
 Don’t know where you fit in?
-Contact us for help.
+Take a look at our massage therapy insurance guide here.

 Is mobile massage therapist insurance available?